Mattilsynet/map-cronjob-provider-wc/README.md

 # map-cronjob-provider-wc
+### Disclaimer: This is WIP and an experiment, use in your environment at your own risk.

-## Responsible for triggering a component every X seconds, i.e., provider is the source and component is the target
+### Responsible for triggering a component every X seconds, i.e., provider is the source and component is the target

 ## Requires
 tinygo >= 0.33.0